Immunotherapy for Mesothelioma

 Mesothelioma Immunotherapy Side Effects

-Common mesothelioma immunotherapy side effects include:
+Common side effects of immunotherapy for mesothelioma include:

 • Changes in appetite